vlucas/valitron/README.md

 ```

 You can conditionally require values using required conditional rules.
-In this example we're requiring either a token or an email address/password combination for authentication.
+In this example, for authentication, we're requiring either a token when both the email and password are not present, or a password when the email address is present.
 ```php
 // this rule set would work for either data set...
 $data = ['email' => 'test@test.com', 'password' => 'mypassword'];